If you're traveling to Peru then there's a good chance that your list of must see places includes Machu Picchu and Cusco.

 You'll notice some links and advertisements from partner or affiliate sites throughout this post.
 I typically earn a small commission on any purchases made through those links at no additional cost to you.
 If you check those out, great.
 If not, I'm still happy you're here!

-The town of Pisac is about 1 hour driving from Cusco.
+The town of Pisac is located to the northeast of Cusco in the Sacred Valley region of Peru and take about 1 hour to reach by car.
 Your best options to get to Pisac include rented car, bus, taxi, colectivo or tour company.

 While some parts of Peru can be pretty isolated and only accessible via somewhat sketchy single lane mountain dirt roads, our journey to Pisac was more comfortable and mostly along well maintained roads.